Skip to content

 Follows dependency injection pattern for testability.
 Dependencies can be: - Injected explicitly (for testing with mocks) - Created automatically using factory methods (for normal usage)

-When backend is provided, the executor uses the provider-agnostic AgentBackend.invoke_once() path and skips AgentFactory creation.
-When neither backend nor agent_factory is provided, the executor can auto-select a backend via BackendSelector at execution time.
+When backend is provided, the executor uses that AgentBackend.invoke_once() path directly.
+When it is omitted, the executor auto-selects a backend via BackendSelector at execution time (normal CLI usage).

 Parameters: